You have options when it comes to collecting money. Make sure you weigh each of them before landing on any one.

 - Cheques create a clear paper trail, making your record keeping easy.

-- Deposit Anywhere™ lets you deposit cheques using your phone – no need to head into a branch.
+- Deposit Anywhere™ lets you deposit cheques using your phone – no need to head into an advice centre.

 - Notice of the e-Transfer is sent by email or text message so neither you nor the transfer sender needs to share banking information.

 - The money itself is sent through online banking so the transfer’s completely secure.